SnellerInc/sneller/doc/sneller-SQL.md

 are typically sent as HTTP request bodies or URL-encoded query strings.

+Sneller SQL only supports part of the "DQL" portion of standard SQL (i.e. `SELECT-FROM-WHERE` statements, etc.).
+Sneller does not currently use SQL to perform database insert/update operations, although we may support those at some point in the future.

 <!-- TODO: link to API docs when we have them -->

 Sneller SQL extends the concept of SQL "rows" and "columns"